HolyPi/BewAPI/docs/README.md

 ## Get All Ideas

-To get your random generated indoor idea, simply send a GET request on http://localhost:3000/ideas
+To get your random generated indoor idea, simply send a GET request on http://localhost:3000/

-## Get A Specific Number of Ideas

-Do you want maybe 10 indoor ideas at once?
-Simply make a GET request on http://localhost:3000/ideas/10 and you should get the number of ideas you specified.

-## Get a certain Activity type

-Want to do something specific, like maybe ideas for indoor games?
-Make a GET request on http://localhost:3000/ideas/games and you should get a certain number of ideas!
-If you want to use this plus the previous segment of getting a specific number of ideas, then make sure to do: http://localhost:3000/ideas/10/games

 ## Submit an Idea

 Do you want to submit your own idea to make other's days a little bit better?
 Simply follow the following structure:

 ```
+idea_by: String
 idea: String
-idea_by: String
-activity_type: String

 ```

+and make a post request to http://localhost:3000/ideas/new

 ## Delete an Idea

 Oh no, did you maybe make a typo?
 Didn't like the idea after all?
-You can send a DELETE request to http://localhost:300/ideas?_method=DELETE
+You can send a DELETE request to http://localhost:3000/ideas/:id

 ```
 id: String
 ```

+## Update an Idea

+You can also update an idea by putting a put request to http://localhost:3000/:id'